 Meanwhile, while St. Louis is below average in occupancy, rents are also very stable.

 Imagine that as an investor in targeted secondary markets: Stable rents, and higher initial yields.
-When someone asks why we look where we do, it’s because investing isn’t just about catching the next big wave, it’s about avoiding the rocks when the wave eventually breaks into shore.
+When someone asks why we look where we do, it’s because investing isn’t just about catching the next big wave, it’s about avoiding the rocks when the wave eventually breaks onto shore.
+And with what we’re seeing unfold before eyes, we think the secondary market and suburban-urban thesis has some additional wind in its sails.

 Eliot Bencuya is the co-founder and CEO of Streitwise.
 Eliot has extensive experience identifying, underwriting, and executing value-add real estate investments.